AmirrezaFarnamTaheri/YTDownloader/README.md

 - **Downloader core** behaviors (Telegram, force-generic, yt-dlp options, GPU, rate limits).
 - **Security safeguards** around history storage and basic path/template validation.

+## 📝 Crash Reports

+If StreamCatch encounters an unexpected error, it writes a detailed crash report to:
+- **Windows/Linux/macOS**: `~/.streamcatch/crash.log`

+On Windows, a native error dialog is also shown.
+When reporting issues, please attach the relevant section of `crash.log` (redact any sensitive paths or URLs).

 ## 🤝 Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.